-Are Egyptian cotton sheets really the best?
-A sleep editor investigates
+Are Egyptian cotton bed sheets really the best?
+Our sleep editor investigates

 Egyptian cotton sheets are a classic for a reason.
-They're cool, crisp, and durable, yet are softer and softer with each wash.
-Egyptian cotton sheets sound pefect, but they aren't the best option for every sort of sleeper.
+Cool, crisp, and durable, getting softer with each wash, Egyptian cotton is the material of choice for hot sleepers and anyone with an eye for luxury.

-Before we begin, it's always useful to define our terms.
+Before we begin, it always helps to define our terms.
 Egyptian cotton comes from a particular species of cotton plant, known as Gossypium Barbadense, which grows on the fertile banks of the River Nile.

 Egyptian cotton plants thrive in warm climates with an abundance of water and produce extra-long-staple cotton fibers, which are tightly woven into yarns.
 Long fibers make stronger, softer sheets than shorter fibers, which tend to rub against each other, creating friction and causing pilling.